--If yes, your trust will determine how trust property is distributed to beneficiaries, but only if you take the necessary steps to re-title accounts and other assets to the trust.
+-If yes, your trust will determine how the trust property is distributed to beneficiaries, but only if you take the necessary steps to re-title accounts and other assets to the trust.
 Failure to change the title to the name of your trust will cause them to pass by other means, regardless of what the trust says.

 All of these exceptions pass directly to the person named, and not by your will.
 It is extremely important to keep your beneficiary designations up to date – it is not uncommon for older life insurance policies and previous employer retirement plans to be paid out to ex-spouses or other unintentional parties.
-Updating your will does not fix these accounts, since they are are not subject to your will.
+Updating your will does not fix these accounts, since they are not subject to your will.